Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Owning a car can get pricey when you factor in your car loan or lease, its value over time, maintenance and insurance costs.
 On the other hand, a few smart choices in each of these areas can ease the strain on your wallet, helping you free up some cash.

-Frequently asked questions about saving on car expenses
+Questions about saving money on car expenses

 More guides on Finder